Rogny-les-Sept-Écluses: The seven locks and Briare Canal

-Construction for both the locks and the Briare Canal started in 1604, and required next to 12,000 workers, that needed to be house in the town.
+Construction for both the locks and the Briare Canal started in 1604, and required next to 12,000 workers, that needed to be housed in the town.
 To these workers, some 6000 soldiers came to monitor the construction site when the construction was halted during the Thirty Years War.
 Material theft was a real problem at the time.

 The locks and the canal adjacent were finally open for navigation in 1642, under the name "Canal de Loyre en Seyne", before taking the name Briare Canal in 1666.
 The lock were the first of their kind to be built in France.
 The life of the villagers was thus linked to navigation in the area, and they were proud to lead the boats on the towpath.

 Work was done in 1822 to modernize the locks, but they were closed in 1887, after new ones were built.
 Each lock is 27 meters long, for a total of 238m, and 4.32 meters wide.
 They were designated national historical monument in 1983.